-However, in my opinion, one should look into the exact scope of working (activity wise) by the stress department.
+However, in my opinion, one should look into the exact scope of work (activity-wise) by the stress department.
 Then one should consider reasonable man-hour (which normally takes based on experience) for each activity.
 And finally, add all the man-hours of each activity together to get the final man-hour.
-This way one could get the man-hour close to actual.
+This way one could get the man-hour close to the actual.

 4. Man-hour Estimation Based on Activities Performed

 The first step will be to list out all the activities in the stress scope.
-As for example from the initial start of any project broadly following stress activities has to be considered:
+For example from the initial start of any project broadly following stress activities have to be considered: